 - This page mostly covers research on how computational models help map, understand, and predict the biology of cells.

-- Currently, I focus on building infra for enabling data science in this space: lamin.ai.
+- Meanwhile, I build infra for data science in biology: lamin.ai.

 - Before 2015, I worked on computational models for strongly correlated systems, solar cell materials, and basic quantum mechanics.

-- See a full list of publications or Google Scholar.
+- See a full list of publications, Google Scholar, or ORCID.

 Scanpy [P23] is a toolkit for analyzing single-cell gene expression data.
 Together with anndata [P33], it has become widely used and led to an ecosystem of tools, with >700k downloads and >600 dependent repositories.

 To sustain the project long-term and further professionalize development, we started scverse with other community members in early 2022.